 Some companies do this by having multiple customer service hubs or remote teams.
 They will use separate phone lines for each country or hub.
 Then, these companies get time-based routing or location-based routing from a virtual number provider like Global Call Forwarding.
 These routing strategies enable incoming calls to forward or route to different locations based on specific rules set by the business.

 For example, time-based routing forwards calls to specific locations or numbers based on the time of the call.
 Location-based routing forwards calls to specific customer service teams based on the location of the caller.
 These strategies help callers connect with the most appropriate customer service agent in their time and location (and at times, language) preferences.

 Another way to offer 24/7 service is to have all incoming calls (from different countries) forwarded to your main customer service hub and have employees work in shifts.

 Next, Invest in the Right Technology and Tools

 Don’t just “go with the flow.”
 Pay attention to the ways your teams can streamline and standardize the communication and hand-off process.
 Your teams will need the right tools and phone system to make this strategy work.
 For example, consider global SIP trunking to easily configure and manage your shift to a Follow the Sun model.
 Additionally, you will want project and content management systems that can help your managers and customer service teams communicate and collaborate virtually in real-time.

-How you plan to adopt the Follow the Sun model depends on your communication infrastructure, business phone system, remote teams, and budget.
+How you plan to adopt the Follow the Sun support schedule depends on your communication infrastructure, business phone system, remote teams, and budget.
 Make a decision that works best for your business.

 Reach More Customers by Being Active